simonoxen/plastimatch/doc/sphinx/getting_started.rst

 Note, if you are using gcc 4.7 on 32-bit platform, and if you need to load .nrrd files, you will need to patch ITK.
-I believe this patch is needed for both ITK 3.20.1 and ITK 4.1.
+I believe this patch is needed for both ITK 3.20.1 and ITK 4.1, but the bug is fixed for ITK >= 4.2.
 Here is the patch:

   http://lists.debian.org/debian-med/2012/06/msg00136.html